aragon/aragon-court/docs/4-entry-points/3-dispute-manager.md

 - **Actor:** External entity in charge of maintaining the Court protocol
 - **Inputs:**
-    - **Token:** Address of the ERC20-compatible token to be recovered from the `DisputesManager` module
+    - **Token:** Address of the ERC20-compatible token to be recovered from the `DisputeManager` module
-    - **Recipient:** Address that will receive the funds of the `DisputesManager` module
+    - **Recipient:** Address that will receive the funds of the `DisputeManager` module
 - **Authentication:** Only funds governor
 - **Pre-flight checks:**
-    - Ensure that the balance of the `DisputesManager` module is greater than zero
+    - Ensure that the balance of the `DisputeManager` module is greater than zero
 - **State transitions:**
-    - Transfer the whole balance of the `DisputesManager` module to the recipient address, revert if the ERC20-transfer wasn't successful
+    - Transfer the whole balance of the `DisputeManager` module to the recipient address, revert if the ERC20-transfer wasn't successful